 Nettles studied Spanish and anthropology in college.
 She even lived in Mexico for a time.
-That country's influences are obvious in the music of the song, which features brass instruments popular in that country.
+That country's influences are obvious in the music of the song.

 "It has been so long since I started writing this song," Nettles explained in a press release, "But I was only able to finish it in the last year."